The running of featureful primordial power spectra: Methodology and Cosmological data sets

 where $\omega_b\equiv\Omega_{b}h^2$ and $\omega_c\equiv\Omega_{c}h^2$ represent the physical baryon and cold dark matter energy densities, $\Theta_s$ is the angular scale of recombination, $\tau$ is the reionization optical depth, $A_s$ is the normalization of the primordial power spectrum, $n_s$ is the scalar spectral index, $dn_s/d\ln k$ and $n_{\rm{run,run}}$ are the running and the running of the running of the spectral index.
 The priors for these parameters are shown in Tab.~\ref{tab:priors}, both for the standard MCMC and the \texttt{PolyChord} analyses (see Sec.~\ref{sec:constraints}).

 We shall also perform forecasted MCMC analyses to estimate the expected constraining power of future CMB data in the context of featured models, generating mock data for a cosmological model described by the parameters above detailed, including $dn_s/d\ln k$ and $n_{\rm{run,run}}$.
 The best-fit values for these parameters are chosen to be those detailed in Ref.~\cite{Ade:2015lrj}.
 Then, we show the expectations from a Planck-like survey, to compare the results with those obtained with real Planck data.
 This could give us an appraisal of how much the forecasted errors within an ideal scenario with perfect foreground subtraction change when the true, real measurements are performed.
-For future CMB data, we consider a COrE-like mission, following the specifications of Ref.~\cite{Bouchet:2011ck}.
+For future CMB data, we consider a COrE-like mission, following the specifications of Ref.~\cite{Finelli:2016cyd}.

 Then, we repeat the same exercise above but assuming that nature has chosen a featured primordial power spectrum.
-We have assumed $\omega =2.3501$ and $f^{\text{res}}_{\text{NL}}=0.0084$ in Eq.~(\ref{eq:powerspectrum}) as benchmark values, but similar results are obtained with many other possible choices of the parameters, showing that there are many other possibilities to mimic the putatively observed slow-roll hierarchy.
+We have assumed $\omega =2.3501$ and $f^{\text{res}}_{\text{NL}}=0.0084$ in Eq.~(\ref{eq:powerspectrum}) as benchmark values, as these values provide a good fit to CMB measurements while still leading to a featureful primordial power spectrum.
+These values are perfectly consistent with the derived bounds on the amplitude of primordial power spectrum perturbation in axion monodromy scenarios, see e.g. Ref.~\cite{Meerburg:2014bpa}.
+Albeit there are other possible choices of $\omega$ and $f^{\text{res}}_{\text{NL}}$ satisfying Eq.~(\ref{eq:constraint}) which could also mimic the observed values of the running and of the running of the running, we restrict ourselves to illustrate one case, for the sake of simplicity.
 The procedure is as follows.
 We first generate mock data assuming a featured primordial power spectrum as the one given by the resonant model within the axion monodromy scenario, see Eq.~(\ref{eq:powerspectrum}).
 Then, we fit this (mock data) model to a standard power spectrum following the usual slow-roll expansion, to see whether a non-trivial primordial power spectrum with localized features could be mimicked by the observed values of the running, $dn_s/d\ln k$, and of the running-of-the-running, $n_{\rm{run,run}}$, of the scalar perturbations.
 We present our main findings in the next section.